franko/gsl-shell/doc/user-manual/matrices.rst

    indexes of the matrix.
 Note that this function have the same semantic of the :func:`new` function with the difference that :func:`fset` operate on a matrix that already exists instead of creating a new one.

+.. function:: plot([xs, ys], m)

+   Render the matrix ``m`` in a plot using color levels.
+In the plot, the x-axis represents the rows, and the y-axis represents the columns.
+   The parameters xs and ys are optional.
+They can be arrays or column matrices used to map each row or column to a specific value along the respective axis.